2023 Best English Language & Literature Schools in the New England Region

 Top 10 Best English Language & Literature Schools

 Our 2023 rankings named Yale University the best school in the New England Region for English language and literature students.
-Located in the midsize city of New Haven, Yale is a private not-for-profit school with a large student population.
+Located in the medium-sized city of New Haven, Yale is a private not-for-profit school with a large student population.

-Out of the 58 schools in the New England Region that were part of this year’s ranking, Trinity College landed the # 3 spot on the list.
-Trinity Bantams is a small private not-for-profit school located in the midsize city of Hartford.
+Out of the 58 schools in the New England Region that were part of this year’s ranking, Dartmouth College landed the # 2 spot on the list.
+Located in the town of Hanover, Dartmouth is a private not-for-profit school with a moderately-sized student population.

 On average, English language and literature graduates from Trinity Bantams take out $22,592 in student loans while working on their degree.